Pathway Senior Management

 In addition to his work with Pathway, Alex is a visiting fellow at the Institute of Health and Human Development at the University of East London.
 He is also Chair of My Fair London.

-Dr Nigel Hewett FRCGP OBE – Medical Director
+Dr Nigel Hewett OBE MB ChB DRCOG DCH FRCGP – Medical Director